Optimization-Based Robust Permissive Synthesis for Interval MDPs: Appendix

 \subsection{Results Analysis}

-The results in \tabref{tab:results} show that both encodings are capable of synthesizing maximally permissive robust strategies.
+The results in \tabref{tab:results} show that both encodings successfully synthesize maximally permissive robust strategies.
 In all benchmark instances, the normalized permissiveness is close to~1, confirming that the synthesized strategies preserve nearly all available actions.

 Both approaches also scale to very large IMDPs with up to hundreds of thousands of states and transitions, solving all but some SAV instances within seconds.
 SAV-7 instances are notably slower, due to their more complex structure and communication-related modeling overhead.